-- a) To champion the vision of the Network. - b) To actively promote the Network. - c) To commit to update NARI, via the Network Administrator, on their research activities to ensure that NARI remains relevant and up to date. - d) To endeavour to attend or send representatives to all Network meetings.
+- To champion the vision of the Network. - To actively promote the Network. b) - To commit to update NARI, via the Network Administrator, on their research activities to ensure that NARI remains relevant and up to date. - d) To endeavour to attend or send representatives to all Network meetings.